Northern Hemisphere UHECR data further supports CMBR photons with weak U(1) component: Introduction and Theory

 \section{Introduction and Theory}

-One of the greatest unsolved mysteries of current astrophysics is the existence of the Ultra High Energy Cosmic Rays (UHECRs).
-The UHECRs are interstellar cosmic rays which come with such high energy that they were thought to be impossible based on our current understanding of particle interaction with the Cosmic Background Radiation (CBR).
+One of the greatest unsolved mysteries of current astrophysics is the existence of the Ultra High Energy Cosmic Rays (UHECR).
+The UHECR are interstellar cosmic rays which come with such high energy that they were thought to be impossible based on our current understanding of particle interaction with the Cosmic Background Radiation (CBR).
 We continue to observe their very existence, leading some to suggest the possibility of new physics.

-A very intriguing theory has been proposed by Tipler (2005), which could explain this abberant astrophysical phenomena using only known principles, without postulating new and novel entities at play.
-This idea is based on the well tested Standard Model (SM) of Particle Physics, Second Law of Thermodynamics, and Berkenstein Bound applied to cosmological scales.
+A very intriguing theory has been proposed by Tipler (2005), which could explain this aberrant astrophysical phenomena using only known principles, without postulating novel entities at play.
+This idea is based on the well tested Standard Model (SM) of Particle Physics, Second Law of Thermodynamics, and Bekenstein Bound applied to cosmological scales (Bekenstein, 1989).

 The SM reveals that electromagnetic radiation is not fundamental but composed of elementary gauge fields, namely the U(1) and SU(2) gauge fields.
 From basic principles, Tipler (2005) shows that one of the components of electromagnetism, the U(1) field, could not exist moments after the Big Bang singularity.
-Thus, the earliest universe could not start out with pure electromagnetism but only with the SU(2) Gauge Field.
-This would mean that the CBR photons that came shortly after were mainly composed of a SU(2) Gauge Field with a very weak or strongly suppressed U(1) field.
+Thus, the earliest universe could not start out with pure electromagnetism but only with the SU(2) gauge field.
+This would mean that the CBR photons that came shortly after were mainly composed of an SU(2) gauge field with a very weak or strongly suppressed U(1) field.